Ratecard/docs/docs/overview.md

 # Overview
 Welcome to the Ratecard API Reference.
-This documentation will help you get started using our API.
+This documentation will help you get started with using our API.
 If you have any questions, please reach out to us!

 ## Introduction